-Introducing cow's milk
+Conditions for introducing cow's milk

-Your child can start drinking cow's milk at 9 months, providing she eats a varied diet.
-Every day she should eat
+Your child can start drinking cow's milk if:

-- Iron-rich foods (e.g., meat, meat alternatives, iron-enriched baby cereals) - Vegetables and fruit
+- she is 9 months or older, - her diet is varied, meaning she eats iron-rich foods (e.g., meat, meat alternatives, iron-enriched baby cereals) and vegetables and fruit every day.

 Otherwise, wait till your baby is 12 months old before introducing cow's milk.
+If you have any concerns about your baby's diet, contact your healthcare provider.